ThanGerlek/softwaredesign/tweeter/milestone-2a/milestone-2-faq.md

 ## How do I show an Asynchronous call in a Sequence Diagram?

-This one-minute [video](https://www.youtube.com/shorts/QRA1Xes6VDo) explains how to represent an asynchronous messages in a sequence diagram.
+This one-minute [video](https://www.youtube.com/shorts/QRA1Xes6VDo) explains how to represent an asynchronous message in a sequence diagram.

 ## Can I ask the TAs to look over my architecture?
 You can ask the TAs specific questions about your architecture.
 We cannot do a general review of your architecture.